gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

-   Before sending a KeyUpdate message, the DTLS endpoint MUST ensure that all DTLS messages have been acknowledged by the SCTP peer in a non-revokable way.
+   Before sending a KeyUpdate message, the DTLS endpoint MUST ensure that all DTLS messages have been acknowledged by the SCTP peer in a non-revocable way.
 After sending the KeyUpdate message, it stops sending DTLS messages until the corresponding Ack message has been processed.